 Augusta, ME 04332-9107

-No, Disaster Relief Payments are not subject to setoff against debts owed to Maine Revenue Services or to other State agencies.
+No. Disaster Relief Payments were not subject to setoff against debts owed to Maine Revenue Services or to other State agencies.

 Generally, disaster-related payments are not subject to Maine individual income tax, though exceptions do apply.
 The payment may be subject to federal income tax.
-To the extent the Disaster Relief Payment is taxable by the Internal Revenue Service and included in your 2021 federal adjusted gross income, you will be able to subtract the amount on your 2021 Maine individual income tax return.
+To the extent the Disaster Relief Payment is taxable by the Internal Revenue Service and included in your 2021 or 2022 federal adjusted gross income, you will be able to subtract the amount on your 2021 or 2022 Maine individual income tax return.